Southwest Airlines cancels hundreds of flights, disrupting some holiday travelers

 "[Y]ou guys ruined my Christmas two years in a row," one person posted Friday on X.

-Meanwhile, a winter storm in the Northern Plains brought snow and riskier road conditions Monday to the region stretching from northern Kansas through Nebraska, the Dakotas and parts of Minnesota, the Weather Channel reported.
+Meanwhile, a winter storm in the Northern Plains is bringing snow, ice and riskier road conditions Monday to the region stretching from northern Kansas through Nebraska, the Dakotas and parts of Minnesota, the Weather Channel reported.

 Southwest earlier this month agreed to a $140 million settlement with the federal government over the chaos last year that stranded more than 2 million travelers over the holidays.
 Southwest has previously agreed to pay more than $600 million in refunds and reimbursements to customers.